Your Topics, Multiple Stories: Complete Strategy Guide

 Q: How many stories should I create per topic?

-A: Depends on the topic’s breadth, but a practical starting point is two to four.
-Not less — that’s usually just one story with slight variation.
-Not more than six or seven without a very clear reason each piece is distinct — beyond that, quality typically drops faster than coverage improves.
-For most blogs and content teams, three well-differentiated stories per core topic is the high-value zone.
+A: Really depends on how broad your subject is.
+But a good benchmark is 2-4.
+Certainly not less — there‘s usually just one story here and some variation.
+Not more than 6 or 7 without having a strong reason why each one is different– beyond that, the readership levels off and quality drops off faster than volume.
+But for most blogs and content teams, 3 highly distinct stories on a core topic is the sweet spot.

 Q: Can multiple stories about the same topic hurt my SEO through keyword cannibalization?